vittoriofortino84/EDTOX/README.md

 Integration of NES score, glm coefficients and performing ROC analysis on pathways scores for EDCs and decoys.

 ## 5_7_NES_bubble_plot_MOA.R
-Bubble plot of pathways to predict MOA for EDCs
+Bubble plot of pathways to charecterize the possible mechanism of action (MOA) for EDCs

 # 6. Prediction of all compounds toxicity class probility and developing EDC score